CBEP-SoCB/Shellfish_Bacteria_sum/Analysis/frequency-analysis.md

 ### Maine State Class SB Waters Standards

 Maine’s water quality criteria includes an additional standard, which applies only indirectly to these data:

-&gt; the number of enterococcus bacteria in these waters may not exceed a geometric mean of 8 CFU per 100 milliliters in any 90-day interval or 54 CFU per 100 milliliters in more than 10% of the samples in any 90-day interval.
+> the number of enterococcus bacteria in these waters may not exceed a
+> geometric mean of 8 CFU per 100 milliliters in any 90-day interval or
+> 54 CFU per 100 milliliters in more than 10% of the samples in any
+> 90-day interval.

 38 M.R.S. §465-B(2)(B)